CR eigenvalue estimate and Kohn-Rossi cohomology: Applications

 \begin{thm} [=Theorem \ref{morse m positive-1}] Let $X$ be a compact connected CR manifold with a transversal CR $S^1$-action.
 Assume that $\dim_{\mathbb{R}}X=2n-1$, $n\geq 2$.
 For every $q=0,1,2,\cdots, n-1$, as $m\rightarrow +\infty$, we have

 In particular, when $q=n-1$, as $m\rightarrow +\infty$, we have the following asymptotic Riemann-Roch theorem

 \end{thm}

-From the asymptotic Riemann-Roch theorem in Theorem \ref{morse m positive} and Theorem \ref{main theorem}, we conclude that \begin{thm}[= Theorem \ref{GR criterion-1}] Let $(X, T^{1,0}X)$ be a compact connected CR manifold of dimension $2n-1$, $n\geq 2$, where $T^{1,0}X$ is the given CR structure on $X$.
+From the asymptotic Riemann-Roch theorem in Theorem \ref{morse m positive} and Theorem \ref{main theorem}, we conclude that \begin{thm}[=Theorem \ref{GR criterion-1}] Let $(X, T^{1,0}X)$ be a compact connected CR manifold of dimension $2n-1$, $n\geq 2$, where $T^{1,0}X$ is the given CR structure on $X$.
 Assume that $X$ admits a transversal CR $S^1$-action.
-If $X$ is weakly pseudo-convex and strongly pseudo-convex at a point, then
+If $X$ is weakly pseudoconvex and strongly pseudoconvex at a point, then

 That is to say, there are a lot of CR sections of the canonical bundle $K_X$ of $X$. \end{thm}

 By $A\approx B$, we mean that there is a positive constant C such that $C^{-1}\leq A/B\leq C$.